nkinnan/esphome-pace-bms/README.md

 ```

 Next, you need to decide whether to query the slave BMSes in "broadcast" or "relay" mode.
 Broadcast means that this component will send a request for information to a special 0xFF address which means "return data for all packs in a single response".
 Relay means that this component will ask the master BMS to forward requests for information to each slave one at a time.
 Differences:
 1) Broadcast requires a larger receive buffer for both this component and it's uart.
 Generally 256 * (number of BMSes).
 Relay mode can leave the buffer sizes at 256 since responses aren't returned in concatenated form.
-The buffers still aren't very large for a reasonably sized setup (it might become a concern if you start getting up towards the 16 battery packs end of things), so it shouldn't be an issue unless your ESP is under memory pressure for some reason.
+The buffers still won't get large enough, even with a 16 pack setup, to become a big issue unless your ESP is under memory pressure for some reason (running LVGL maybe?)
 2) I have seen cases where the firmware has bugs in it when responding in relay mode.
 Payload sizes are off by a couple of bytes, that kind of thing.
 This can cause warnings or errors in processing.
 But it's still a valid method, and available to select if you have some reason to do so.

 Both modes are fully supported, but my recommendation is to use broadcast mode: